NarandBD/Otopack-BN-Mk-2/Documentation/soundpackwhatworksandnot.md

 - `speech robot` # special for robotic voice from a machine etc.
 (haven't dipped my toes into using all of these minus `speech <monster_id>` for ferals and such like them. could try to use this section more at some point but I assume it all works.)

-  # radio chatter :grey_question
+  # radio chatter ❔❔
 - `radio static|inaudible_chatter`

-  # humming sounds of various origin :grey_question
+  # humming sounds of various origin ❔❔
 - `humming electric|machinery`

-  # sounds related to (burning) fire :x
+  # sounds related to (burning) fire 💀
 - `fire ignition`

-  # vehicle sounds - engine and other parts in action :white_check_mark
+  # vehicle sounds - engine and other parts in action 👌

 (**note:** defaults are executed when specific option is not defined)
 - `engine_start <vehicle_part>` # note: specific engine start (id of any